rithikrn/foamgci/README.md

   machinery.
 - **LaTeX `tabular` output**, drop-in for a paper Table 1.

-The motivating finding: the naive σ/√N standard error understates temporal sampling uncertainty for shock-dominated unsteady flows, because the samples are serially correlated.
-For noisy or non-stationary QoIs this matters — the autocorrelation-corrected SEM, the KPSS test, and the localization check together decide whether a quantity is a valid converged scalar at all, rather than reporting a GCI for it unconditionally.
-(In the forward-step example the pressure QoI is clean, its grid increments dwarfing the SEM, while the density extremum is the case where the gates bite.)
+The motivating finding: unsteady shock-dominated CFD needs more than a single GCI number.
+The naive $\sigma/\sqrt N$ standard error can understate temporal sampling uncertainty when samples are serially correlated, and different extrema can behave differently under refinement.
+In the forward-step example, maximum pressure is the primary reference-anchored QoI, while maximum density is retained as a diagnostic QoI because its stationarity and localization behavior reveal additional shock/contact-line dynamics.

 Two caveats apply when interpreting GCI on unsteady, CFL-limited runs, spelled out in `LIMITATIONS.md`: (1) refining the mesh also refines the